patrickbucher/books/meyer-agile-good-hype-ugly.md

 4. _Limited, negotiated functionality_: Only the most important features, measured by their business value, will be implemented.
 Unused functionality is deemed wasteful and therefore not implemented in the first place.
 The functionality to be added is negotiated before the start of every iteration.
 Since it is empirically impossible to fix both scope and deadline, usually the deadline is retained, but the scope limited accordingly.
 5. _Focus on quality, understood as achieved through testing_: Quality is ensured by continuous testing rather than by upfront design decisions or by sticking to development methodologies.
 The project's regression test suite is a central artifact and must always pass when new functionality is added.

+## Principles

+The following principles—not the ones from the original Manifesto, but extracted from the various texts on agile software development—turn the values from above into prescriptions:

+- Organizational
+    1. _Put the customer at the center_: Customer representatives are involved throughout the project, which should deliver the best Return on Investment to the customer.
+    2. _Let the team self-organize_: The team members pick their own tasks rather than having them assigned by a manager.
+    3. _Work at a sustainable pace_: Programmers work reasonable hours rather than through intense phases with long hours to meet deadlines set by a manager.
+    4. _Develop minimal software_: 1) Only essential functions are built (_minimal functionality_); 2) Only what is requested is built, and extra work for future reuse and extensibility is left out (_minimal product_); 3) Only what is delivered to the customer—programs and tests—is built (_minimal artifacts_).
+    5. _Accept change_: Requirements are not complete at the beginning, but evolve as customers interact with intermediate releases.
+Change is considered normal.
+- Technical
+    1. _Develop iteratively_: Every iteration of a fixed number of weeks produces a working release, providing the customer new functionality he can try out and give feedback on, which is then considered for a later iteration.
+No new functionality is demanded during an ongoing iteration; such requests are taken into consideration for an upcoming iteration instead.
+    2. _Treat tests as a key resource_: Quality is ensured by automated tests.
+No new development must start until all current tests pass.
+A text expresses the requirements new code must satisfy and is therefore written before the production code (_test first_).
+    3. _Express requirements through scenarios_: A scenario (e.g. a _use case_ or a _user story_) describes an interaction of a user with the system that is to be built.
+Scenarios are obtained from the customer and written from a user's perspective.
+Unlike requirements, scenarios are not complete specifications but only examples.
+Scenarios do not have to be collected at the beginning of the project, but can be added and modified during development.

+Thus, requirements are replaced by two artifacts: tests and scenarios.